praekeltfoundation/vumi/docs/intro/tutorial01.rst

 Now that you created and activated the virtual environment install Vumi with the following command::

-    $ pip install -e git+git://github.com/praekelt/vumi.git@develop#egg=vumi
+    $ pip install vumi

 .. note::

-    This will install the development version of Vumi containing the latest-and-greatest features.
+    This will install the latest stable release of Vumi.
+The development version of Vumi containing the latest-and-greatest features is available on GitHub_.
 Although the development branch is kept stable it is not recommended for production environments.

 If this is your first Vumi application you need to take care of some initial RabbitMQ_ setup.
 Namely you need to add a ``vumi`` user and a ``develop`` virtual host and grant the required permissions.
 Vumi includes a script to do this for you which you can execute with the following command::